jema28/fizzbuzz/README.md

 Continue writing tests and refactoring until you have a `fizzbuzz` function that works for any number.

 If you finish early try writing tests for (and handling) edge-cases (what happens when your function is called with a negative number?)

+## Pairing

+For this task, we recommend that you use the [ping pong](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-1/pair-programming.md) pairing method.

+One student starts by creating a single failing test and then the other writes code to make the test pass.
+When the test is passing the second student writes another failing test for the first to complete.
+Keep swapping roles until you complete the task.